vivocha/ps-app/README.md

 ### Adobe After Effects Support

-This feature has been developed for **lastminute.com** and adds support for Adobe After Effects animation exported in JSON via [Lottie](https://airbnb.io/lottie/#/web): a library created and maintained by Airbnb.
+This feature has been developed for lastminute.com and adds support for Adobe After Effects animation exported in JSON via Lottie: a library created and maintained by Airbnb.

-Please, compile the lastminute.com branch to get it working as expected by the customer.
+Please, compile the lastminute branch to get it working as expected by the customer.

 ### Custom Actions